llywelynhughes/LAT/README.md

 2. **Standalone Software:** Download and install the LATInstaller_web.exe application.
 This will download the software through Matlab's Runtime Installer **Note:** It is recommended to restart computer following installation.

 # Modifications
 The matlab file LAT.mlapp is also included for user modifications and adaptation of the current application.

+# Citation
+Please cite original code for any future developments: Hughes, L. Lattice Analysis Tool (LAT). [v1.0.0] 2023; Available from: https://github.com/llywelynhughes/LAT.

 Any issues or queries, please get in touch: Hugheslr2@cardiff.ac.uk